visgl/loaders.gl/docs/upgrade-guide.md

 - `selectLoader` is no longer experimental.
 If you were using the experimental export, replace `_selectLoader` with `selectLoader`.
 Also note that argument order has changed.
 - `parseInBatchesSync` has been removed.

+Some rarely used iterator utilities have been changed:
+- `makeChunkIterator` and `makeStreamIterator` has been combined into `makeIterator`.
+- `lineAsyncIterator`, `textDecoderAsyncIterator`, `numberedLineAsyncIterator` have been removed to reduce the size of the library.
+If you were relying on these, just copy the source code for these into your application.

+**`@loaders.gl/ply`**

+The experimental streaming `_PLYStreamingLoader` has been removed.
+Use the non-streaming `PLYLoader` instead.

 **`@loaders.gl/images`**

 The new function `getBinaryImageMetadata()` replaces `isBinaryImage()`, `getBinaryImageSize()` and `getBinaryImageMIMEType()`.
 The old functions are now deprecated, but still available.